edwardhlchan/jhm5/src/maf/README.md

 - **HeroUI 2.8.5** for accessible, beautiful components
 - **Tailwind CSS 4** with custom chalkboard theme
 - **React Compiler** for automatic optimization
-- No sound effects (as per requirements)

-## 📄 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

----

-**Enjoy the game! 🎮✨**